nao-pon/HA-Line-Notify/README.md

   whitelist_external_dirs:
     - /tmp
  ```
-Note: You need to add whitelist directory in order to save camera image snapshot.
+Note: You need to add whitelist directory in order to save camera image snapshot. (if you use /media folder, don't set that.)

 script.yaml